 I have traveled extensively in night trains in Italy and I have always found the level of service, even in the cheapest sleeper option, very good.

 The beds are on the hard side and you are on the train,so the level of comfort is on towards basic rather than luxurious.
 However, I have found the standard of cleanliness good, the cabins safe and always had a good experience, even with kids.

 It is possible to travel to Sicily from Italy’s mainland by train, without leaving the train itself!

 As the train arrives at the Messina Strait, it gets taken apart and put on a ferry.
-As the vessel reaches Sicily, the train gest reassembled and goes again until your destination.
+As the vessel reaches Sicily, the train gets reassembled and goes again until your destination.